wick02/monitoring/README.md

 2. Start promtail stream in a terminal

-Configured out of the box to grab two containers based on name, nginx & sampleapi & creates a positions.yaml file.
+Configured out of the box to grab prometheus logs due to the name of the container & creates a positions.yaml file.

 ```
 cd promtail